jekylltools/jekyll-tipue-search/README.md

 1. Add the `assets/tipuesearch` folder and all contents to your site.

-2. Add the Tipue Search scripts & styles to the head of your theme, either in your default layout, page layout, or perhaps in `_includes/head.html` if your theme supports includes.
-Some of these lines are [optional](http://www.tipue.com/search/docs/?d=1):
+2. Add the Tipue Search scripts & styles to your theme head.
+Some of these lines are [optional, see the docs for info](http://www.tipue.com/search/docs/?d=1):

   ```
-  {% if page.tipue_search_active %}
+  {% if page.tipue_search_active or layout.tipue_search_active %}
   <link rel="stylesheet" href="{{ "/assets/tipuesearch/css/normalize.css" | relative_url }}">
   <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.1.1/jquery.min.js"></script>
   <script src="{{ "/assets/tipuesearch/tipuesearch_content.js" | relative_url }}"></script>